octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Records
 //TODO: The `record` type is a structure that holds a set of named fields.
-The `record` type is a structure that holds a set of key/data pairs.
 It is extremely useful for the storage definition and for any object that should hold different types of information.

 #### Defining records